Eliah7/udacity_final/README.md

 4. Evaluation: Assessing the model's performance using appropriate metrics.

 # Discussion of the expected solution
 The proposed solution involves a multi-step process.
-Initially, we built a CNN from scratch to classify dog breeds.
+Initially, I built a CNN from scratch to classify dog breeds.
 This provided a baseline accuracy.
-Given the complexity of the task, we then employed transfer learning using pre-trained models like VGG19 and ResNet50 to leverage their feature extraction capabilities.
+Given the complexity of the task, I then employed transfer learning using pre-trained models like VGG19 and ResNet50 to leverage their feature extraction capabilities.
 The overall workflow includes image preprocessing, feature extraction, and classification.

 # Data Preprocessing